lixingcong/my-gfwlist/README.md

 Use a patched version [dnsmasq-regex](https://github.com/lixingcong/dnsmasq-regex) to get regex support.

-Make sure compile dnsmasq with these flags: ```regex```and```ipset```
+Make sure compile dnsmasq with these flags: ```regex(+ipset)```

 ```
 $ dnsmasq -v
-Dnsmasq version 2.80test2  Copyright (c) 2000-2018 Simon Kelley
+Dnsmasq version 2.80  Copyright (c) 2000-2018 Simon Kelley
-Compile time options: IPv6 GNU-getopt no-DBus no-i18n regex no-IDN DHCP DHCPv6 no-Lua TFTP no-conntrack ipset auth no-DNSSEC loop-detect inotify
+Compile time options: IPv6 GNU-getopt no-DBus no-i18n regex(+ipset) no-IDN DHCP DHCPv6 no-Lua TFTP no-conntrack ipset auth no-DNSSEC loop-detect inotify

 ```

 If you do not have dnsmasq-regex, it is ok.
-You need you write your custom domain list(the list may be a bit longer than regex verison) and pass argument '--no-regex' to script for ignoring those regex domains.
+You need to write your custom domain list(the list may be a bit longer than the regex verison) and pass argument '--no-regex' to script for ignoring those regex domains.

 ## Usage